Ibraheemn13/Roman-Urdu-Poetry-Generator/README.md

 <a name="readme-top"></a>
 ## Roman Urdu Poetry Generator | Introduction

-Roman Urdu Poetry Generator is  I then deployed it on Vercel, making it publicly accessible.
+This an AI-powered Roman Urdu Poetry Generator using deep learning and GRU, capable of generating creative verses in real-time with Streamlit.

 #### Read More about it on MEDIUM: https://medium.com/@ibraheemn13/roman-urdu-poetry-generator-ccf6a836aa70